 Essential oils are derived from nature, but that doesn’t mean they are always safe.
-There are a number of safety issues that we need to be mindful of before using them.
-Essential oils are not to be feared, but to be used with purpose and intent, following established guidelines from expert industry experts.
+We need to be mindful of several safety issues before using them.
+Essential oils are not to be feared but used with purpose and intent, following established guidelines from expert industry experts.

 Sensitization occurs when people use oils straight onto their skin or not diluting them properly.
-It can occur from using old oils, particularly citrus and pine oils which are rich in monoterpenes, which, in turn, degrade quicker than other oil constituents.
-Sensitization can also happen when using oils that are phototoxic.
+It can occur from using old oils, particularly citrus and pine oils, which are rich in monoterpenes and degrade quicker than other oil constituents.
+Sensitization can also happen when using phototoxic oils.

-Sensitization can cause itching, redness and bumps on the skin, and it can sometimes cause blistering or eczema.
-Sensitization is similar to an allergic reaction.
-Some suggest that you can not have an allergic reaction to essential oils, and whilst I think that may be partially true, it isn’t 100% accurate.
-People who are allergic to certain plants like the ragweed family of plants that contain chamomile cannot use the plant’s essential oil, as they will have an allergic response.
+Sensitization can cause itching, redness, and bumps on the skin and can sometimes cause blistering or eczema.
+Some suggest that you can not have an allergic reaction to essential oils, but it isn’t 100% accurate.
+For example, people allergic to certain plants, like the ragweed family of plants that contain chamomile, cannot use the plant’s essential oil.

 Sensitization can also happen when you use the same oil blend for a long time.
-This is why aromatherapists recommend rotating oils in your blends
+This is why aromatherapists recommend rotating oils in your combinations.

 Sensitization can occur when you overuse oils too.

-There is a mentality that if one drop of oil works, then a larger dose would be better.
+There is a misconception that a larger dose would be better if one drop of oil works.
 This is incorrect.
-In fact the opposite is true.
-Less is more, when it comes to using essential oils.
+Less is more when using essential oils.
 When overusing oils, you open yourself up to potential harm.

 There was a case several years ago of a woman who misused and overused her oils for several years.
-Eventually, her body had a really bad reaction, she ended up in hospital with a rash over her entire body.
-Other symptoms she experienced were a rapid but weak pulse, extremely low blood pressure, dizziness, constricted airways and swollen lips, tongue and throat.
-All of this pointed to she was having an anaphylactic shock to the essential oils.
-Whilst this is an extreme example, it highlights that overuse and misuse can lead to unforeseen consequences.
+Eventually, her body had a really bad reaction; she ended up in hospital with a rash over her entire body.
+Other symptoms she experienced were a rapid but weak pulse, extremely low blood pressure, dizziness, constricted airways, and swollen lips, tongue, and throat.
+All of this indicated her having an anaphylactic shock to the essential oils.
+While this is an extreme example, it highlights that overuse and misuse can lead to unforeseen consequences.

-If you become sensitized to an oil, you may find that you can’t use oils with similar chemistry constituents.
+If you become sensitized to an oil, you may find that you can’t use oils with similar chemical constituents.

 There are numerous examples of people who have become sensitized to oils.
-Many long time aromatherapists have become sensitized to lavender because it was previously known as a safe oil to use straight from the bottle.
-With time and further research, we know now that using oils neat is not the best or safest approach.
+For example, many long-time aromatherapists have become sensitized to lavender because it was previously known as a safe oil to use straight from the bottle.
+However, with time and further research, we know now that using oils neat is not the best or safest approach.

 Sensitization can come in the form of headaches and nausea too.
-For 10 years Liz worked in her mom’s production company which made over 140 products, many with lavender in them, even just in small amounts.
-As a result, whenever she smells too much Lavender now, she’ll get a headache.
+For 10 years, Liz worked in her mom’s production company which made over 140 products, many with lavender, even in small amounts.
+As a result, whenever she smells too much Lavender now, she gets a headache.

 Once you become sensitized to an oil, you are sensitized for life.
-This means that you won’t be able to use your precious essential oils in any way, therefore it is prudent to use them with intent and purpose as to avoid sensitizing yourself or your family.
+This means you won’t be able to use your precious essential oils in any way.
+Therefore, using them with intent and purpose is prudent to avoid sensitizing yourself or your family.

-Continuing to flout essential oil safety guidelines will eventually catch up with you, and it could leave you unable to use oils again.
+Continuing to disregard essential oil safety guidelines will eventually catch up with you, and it could leave you unable to use oils again.

 - Keep your oils out of reach of children and animals.